Sortify-DAT251/DAT251-Sortify/README.md

 Erik G I

-# ♻️ Recycling Assistant
+# ♻️ Sortify

 ## 🚀 About This Project

-Sortify is a group project in the Dat251 subject at Western Norway University of Applied Sciences, and is developed by Mampenda, Mina, Kaja, Petter and Morten for the semester project in DAT251 - Modern Software Development Methods.
+Sortify is a group project in the Dat251 subject at Western Norway University of Applied Sciences, and is developed by Mampenda, Mina, Kaja, Petter, Erik and Morten for the semester project in DAT251 - Modern Software Development Methods.

 Sortify is an application designed to make it easier for the user to recycle and dispose of waste.
 It invcludes an interactive map which displays collection points in an easy to read way.
 You can also compete against your friends and family to figure out who among you are better at recycling